Praqma/reveals/dtu-training/slides.md

       - "Every time someone merges, GitHub checks for conflicts.
 If it doesn't have time to make the checks because of the amount of merges, it'll give us a 'Merge Attempt Failed' dialog."
     - Delete the branch
     - Discuss "Revert"
     - Show the closed issue
-  - **LAB:** Learner merges their pull request, closes the issue, and deletes the branch

 >>>>NEWSECTION
 Note:
 ### Using GitHub Locally